Skip to content

 What it does:

-• Each TurnDelta passes through as Loop.value(delta) - including the terminal turn_complete, so the consumer sees turn boundaries.
+• Each TurnEvent passes through as Loop.value(event) — including the terminal TurnComplete, so the consumer sees turn boundaries.

 • Once the terminal arrives, the callback runs with the assembled Turn and its returned event-stream is concatenated.
-Typically that’s tool outputs followed by nextAfter(...) or just stop.
+Typically that stream comes from Toolkit.run threaded through continueWithResults to advance — or just stop().

-• Pre-pipe transforms work as you’d expect: Stream.tap for logging, Stream.filter to drop deltas you don’t care about, Stream.map to reshape them.
+• Pre-pipe transforms work as you’d expect: Stream.tap for logging, Stream.filter to drop events you don’t care about, Stream.map to reshape them.

 Cancellation and resources